Mortgages for Firefighters

 • £32k x 5.5 = £176,000

-Remember though, that if you have a partner who is working or you receive benefits such as Universal Credit, this can increase the maximum amount you can borrow.
-Mortgages for six times income are usually reserved for those on above average pay.
+Remember, though, that if you have a working partner or you receive benefits such as Universal Credit, this can increase the maximum amount you can borrow.
+Mortgages for six times income are usually reserved for those on above-average pay.

 To see how this may work out for you, try our affordability calculator below: